raesian/SeattleLungProject/LabMembers.markdown

                 <div class = "content">
                     <h2>Ian Ho</h2>
                     <h3>Junior</h3>
-                    <p> Ian is a second year international student from Taiwan.
+                    <p> Ian is a junior international student from Taiwan.
 Loving Chemistry and Biology lead him to biochemistry and an internship in this lab.</p>
                 </div>
             </div>
             <div class = "card" id = "i27">